a8hok/a8hok/README.md

 👉  Choose to be optimistic 😃.

-👉  Big fan of Squid Game 📺.
+👉  Big fan of Breaking Bad 📺.

 👉  🏏 &nbsp;&nbsp;🏸 &nbsp;&nbsp;♟️&nbsp;&nbsp; 🍕.